okta/okta-angular/test/apps/README.md

 ```
 2. Copy `prebuild.js` from the exising test apps.
 The `prebuild` script loads okta test configs from `testenv`, then add it to Angular's environment module (`src/environments`).
 3. Update `scripts` and `workspaces` field in package.json by following `package.json` in the exising apps.
-4. Add `lite-server` in `devDependencies`, so the e2e tests can run against the prod build artifacts. `bs-config.js` should also be copied over as the static server's config file.
+4. Add `lite-server` in `devDependencies`, so the e2e tests can run against the prod build artifacts. `bs-config.cjs` should also be copied over as the static server's config file.
 5. Once above steps are finished, try the newly generated app locally first.
-If everything looks good, then update `runner.js` under `e2e` folder to bind e2e tests with the new app.
+If everything looks good, then update `runner.cjs` under `e2e` folder to bind e2e tests with the new app.
 6. Push a commit and test on bacon.